jakoch/awesome-composer/README.md

 - [Composer Locator](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
 - [PackageInfo](https://github.com/ThaDafinser/PackageInfo) - Check if a package is installed and retrieve all package informations like version, tag release date, description, ...
 - [composer-ignore-plugin](https://github.com/lichunqiang/composer-ignore-plugin) - The composer plugin to remove useless files in vendor by yourself.
+- [composer-git-hooks](https://github.com/BrainMaestro/composer-git-hooks) - A library for easily managing git hooks in your composer config.

 ## Tools